aliiraza4064/Prometheus/Alertmanager(systemd).md

-## Install and Configure Alertmanager on Ubuntu
+## Install and Configure Alertmanager on Ubuntu.

 Login to Terminal as root with ``sudo su`` and start firing the commands below.